OVERVIEW

 ASSEMBLING YOUR PORTFOLIO

-In addition to the types of work listed below, 8-10 images from a sketchbook or concept/idea book are required.
+In addition to the types of work listed below,sketchbook or concept/idea book are required.

 Your portfolio should contain your best work from at least 3 of the areas below (1-6 are highly recommended for inclusion).